Storing Dehydrated Food – The Complete Guide

 This is because every time the container is reopened, the food is exposed to air and moisture causing spoilage and food quality to worsen.
 Fully check the dehydrated food when storing it, therefore.

 #5 Store in Cool, Dark, Dry Area

 Higher temperature means less storage time.
-Bear in mind that dried foods like fruits and fruits, can last for one year at 60 degree but only 6 months at 80 degrees F. Dried veggies have half the shelf life of dehydrated fruits.
+Bear in mind that dried foods like fruits and fruits, can last for one year at 60 degrees but only 6 months at 80 degrees F. Dried veggies have half the shelf life of dehydrated fruits.
 Beef, mutton, chicken or venison– whatever the jerky is– you need to store the dried jerky in a freezer or fridge for the best results.

 #6 Choose Food At Peak Quality

-Dehydrated food will only remain stable for longer durations when stored, if it was chosen in peak quality while being dried.
+Dehydrated food will only remain stable for longer durations when stored if it was chosen in peak quality while being dried.
 Select ripe, unblemished products with no sign of spoilage or insect damage.

 Check the product packages purchased from stores for no signs of tampering and also highlight the cleanliness and dryness factor.
 Cans should be intact too.